NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-powershell.md

 The console is built into Visual Studio on Windows.
 It is not included with Visual Studio for Mac or Visual Studio Code.

+> [!Important]
+> The commands listed here are specific to the Package Manager Console in Visual Studio, and differ from the [Package Management module commands](/powershell/module/packagemanagement/?view=powershell-6) that are available in a general PowerShell environment.
+Specifically, each environment has commands that are not available in the other, and commands with the same name may also differ in their specific arguments.
+When using the Package Management Console in Visual Studio, the commands and arguments documented in this present topic apply.

 ## Find and install a package

 For example, finding and installing a package is done with three easy steps: